-Stay in an Ewok-like treetop village tucked into the foothills of the Siskiyou Mountains of southern Oregon.
+Stay in an Ewok-like treetop village in southern Oregon.

 There’s something freeing about climbing a tree.
 It’s as if that slight change in altitude majorly changes your attitude.
 That’s pretty much the mantra at the Out’n’About Treehouse Treesort, situated in southern Oregon near the California border.
 It’s a bed-and-breakfast-style destination where you’ll feel like you’re a world away from all the hustle and bustle of life while still having creature comforts readily available.

 From the extensive maze of cable bridges connecting treehouses - some more than 30 feet in the air - to the ziplining and horseback riding, there’s something for everyone here.
 And because the treehouses have been built at various heights, even younger children can be part of the fun.

 The Treesort is an ideal base for exploring southern Oregon.
 Known as an adventurer’s paradise, families with older kids can experience epic rafting on the Rogue and Illinois Rivers or mountain biking on some of the Pacific Northwest’s best trails.
 This is Bigfoot Country with an actual Bigfoot trap hidden high in the rugged hills above Applegate Lake.
 The area is visually stunning yet somehow still undiscovered.

 Where to stay?

 The Treesort has 13 unique treehouses on its 36-acre property.
 The engineering of these treehouses is a marvel.
 I learned that the owner invented a new type of bolt that trees treat like a dead limb.
 Instead of harming the tree, the wood grows around the bolt and strengthens the connection.
 I have to admit, my first few steps on the suspension bridges were extremely cautious, but once I got my treelegs, it was a breeze.
 The bridges never strained, even with substantial weight of this writer.